 - The United Kingdom

-Impact Swap brings together a small group of young professionals from both government, the private profit and non-profit sectors for a specific period of training (usually six months) in the G11 Countries, giving the young government officials and business leaders a unique opportunity to gain in-depth multilateral, transnational and multicultural experience by providing a solid understanding of the role and functioning of leadership management in their various components, and making them strong advocates for the multilateral system in their future careers.
+Diplomatic Swap brings together a small group of young professionals from both government, the private profit, and non-profit sectors for a specific period of training (usually six months) in the G11 Countries, giving the young government officials and business leaders a unique opportunity to gain in-depth multilateral, transnational and multicultural experience by providing a solid understanding of the role and functioning of leadership management in their various components, and making them strong advocates for the multilateral system in their future careers.

 These skills are of vital importance when they return back to their positions in government or the private sector.
 These professionals are posted in the best schools and companies abroad for six months exchange program.
 After which they must return back home and implement what they have learned here.
-For startup founders, the ideas and concepts should receive funding from various stakeholders to get their ideas turned into businesses.

 To make the swap complete, these international institutions we partner with also get to release their best to come to Kenya in exchange for those that have been taken abroad.
 While here, those exchanged for Kenyans abroad get to be posted to different companies, organizations, and institutions in Kenya, where they are expected to share the knowledge, they have and learn from Kenyans as well.
 Those who choose to stay and partner with Kenyans to start businesses are free to do so.

 Program Paths include:

 - Program Path 1: Entrepreneurship and Business Management

 - Program Path 2: International Relations and Diplomacy

 - Program Path 3: Public Policy and Civic Engagement

 - Program Path 5: Information, Communication, and Technology